ClickerNZ/ED_Enhanced_T16000/SupportFiles/Documents/UserSettingsGuide.md

 - EnableMyRudder
   * Set to DISABLED if you do not have a Thrustmaster TFRP or TFRPHA Rudder
-  * Default YAW contoller will be set to Throttle Paddle
+  * If DISABLED the default YAW contoller will be set to Throttle Paddle

 - YAWDeviceOverride
-  * If ENABLED, overrides autodetection and sets YAWDevice on next line
+  * If ENABLED, overrides autoselection of the YAW device and sets YAWDevice on next line

 - YAWDevice
   * Options = "JSTwist",  "THRPaddles", "RudderPedals"